 - The pattern is going down by 6 each time.

-- Click here to use the number grid to investigate patterns on the hundreds chart.
+- Use a number grid to investigate patterns on the hundreds chart.

 2. Say: This question asks about a pattern.
 Can you see what has happened to get the next number in the pattern?